- Who is the group open to?

 If you have any chronic health issues (physical or mental), they should have been stable for at least six months before considering Dedicancy, and you should have access to appropriate professional support.

 As a tradition, we generally focus on working with deities from the broader Mediterranean region – Greece, Rome, and Egypt.
 Which deities depends on the ritual, its goals, and sometimes the time of year.
+You are welcome to explore other pantheons and deity relationships in your personal practice.

 Our tradition does have oathbound material (that is, information and content that may not be shared outside the group or tradition).

 As a tradition, our practice is to talk about the general outline of what’s included before we ask for any commitment or share specifics.
-You will get additional details about specific commitments before you are asked to make it.
+You will get additional details about specific commitments before you are asked to make them.

 Generally, you are welcome to share your own experiences with others (i.e. if you want to discuss something that came up for you with a partner, friend, or therapist) but it’s not all right to share other people’s personal information, experiences, or ritual specifics.